SAP/luigi/docs/advanced-scenarios.md

 # Expert scenarios

 This is a collection of advanced use cases and example implementations.
-If you are new to Luigi, you might want to have a look at our [Getting Started](getting-started.md) section first or one of our SPA implementations in the **Examples** section on the left.
+If you are new to Luigi, take a look at our [Getting Started](getting-started.md) section first.

 <!-- accordion:start -->

 ### Using a SPA router for navigation and keeping Luigi Core URL in sync

-It can be convenient to keep an existing routing strategy, and be able to use an existing micro frontend as drop-in without the need to refactor everything to `LuigiClient.linkManager()`.
+Follow this example if you want to keep an existing routing strategy and use an existing micro frontend as drop-in without the need to refactor everything to `LuigiClient.linkManager()`.

-It is necessary to update the Luigi Core URL when routing internally with the micro frontend router, but without an update of the URL on Luigi Client side.
-This can be achieved by using the `linkManager()` [withoutSync](luigi-client-api.md#withoutsync) method.
+To update the Luigi Core URL when routing internally with the micro frontend router, without updating the URL on the Luigi Client side, use the `linkManager()` [withoutSync](luigi-client-api.md#withoutsync) method.

-The following example shows how to configure the navigation node and use router events for automatic update of the URL when using the micro frontends built in router.
+The following example shows how to configure the navigation node and use router events for automatic update of the URL when using the micro frontend's built-in router.

 Be aware that this is a very simple example for navigation.
 Special cases like modals, split views and other functionalities still require the use of [Luigi Client](luigi-client-api.md).